 \section{Large indentations}

 When the loading displacement is sufficiently large, the mechanical response significantly changes.
-Figure~\ref{Fig4}(a) shows a typical force–displacement curve obtained from our numerical simulation.
+Figure~\ref{Fig4}(a) shows a typical force-–displacement curve obtained from the numerical simulation.
 As discussed in Sec.~\ref{sbsc_results}, for $(\Phi, \mu)=(110^\circ, 0.2)$, the curved strip unfolds upon indentation at its center, and as the displacement increases, the loading force increases more slowly than its initial linear response slope.
 To understand the characteristic force behavior in terms of the strip configuration, we plot $|F_x/F_y|$ as a function of $\Delta_y/L$ in Fig.~\ref{Fig4}(b).
-For $\mu=0.2$ (red symbols), the strip undergoes quasi-static slipping because $|F_x/F_y|\simeq \mu$ holds in Fig.~\ref{Fig4}(b)).
-In contrast, for $(\Phi,\mu)=(110^\circ, 0.4)$ (blue symbols), the strip ends are initially pinned as $|F_x/F_y| < \mu$ for a small $\Delta_y/L$.
+For $\mu=0.2$ (red symbols), the strip undergoes quasistatic slipping because $|F_x/F_y|\simeq \mu$ holds in Fig.~\ref{Fig4}(b).
+By contrast, for $(\Phi,\mu)=(110^\circ, 0.4)$ (blue symbols), the strip ends are initially pinned as $|F_x/F_y| < \mu$ for a small $\Delta_y/L$.
 In fact, Eq.~(\ref{eq_PB_UP}) predicts $|F_x/F_y|=C_{xy}(110^\circ)/C_{xx}(110^\circ)\approx 0.36 < \mu\, (= 0.4)$, which is consistent with the numerical results shown in Fig.~\ref{Fig4}(b).
-Although our linear theory predicts that $|F_x/F_y|$ is independent of $\Delta_y$, beyond this linear regime, $|F_x/F_y|$ is actually observed to increase with increasing $\Delta_y/L$.
-As soon as $|F_x/F_y|=\mu$ (= 0.4 in the present case), the strip ends snap outward and the force drops discontinuously, as shown in Figs.~\ref{Fig4}(a) and ~\ref{Fig2}(b-ii).
-Beyond this transition point, the critical condition $|F_x/F_y|\approx \mu$ holds for increasing $\Delta_y/L$, whereas the magnitude of the force is found to be of the same order as that for $\mu=0.2$ (Fig.~\ref{Fig4}(a)).
+Although our linear theory predicts that $|F_x/F_y|$ is independent of $\Delta_y$, beyond this linear regime, $|F_x/F_y|$ is observed to increase with increasing $\Delta_y/L$.
+As soon as $|F_x/F_y|=\mu$ (= 0.4 in the present case), the strip ends snap outward and the force decreases discontinuously, as shown in Figs.~\ref{Fig4}(a) and~\ref{Fig2}(b-iii).
+Beyond this transition point, the critical condition $|F_x/F_y|\approx \mu$ holds for increasing $\Delta_y/L$, whereas the magnitude of the force is of the same order as that for $\mu=0.2$ (Fig.~\ref{Fig4}(a)).
 For comparison, we numerically investigate an elastic arch firmly pinned at its two ends and loaded at its center.
-As seen in Fig.~\ref{Fig4} (a), the force-displacement curve is in excellent agreement with that for $\mu=0.4$ provided that $|F_x/F_y|<\mu$.
-Therefore, the critical displacement for the pinning-to-slipping transition (accompanying snapping) can be precisely predicted using this comparison.
+As observed in Fig.~\ref{Fig4} (a), the force--displacement curve is in excellent agreement with that for $\mu=0.4$ provided that $|F_x/F_y|<\mu$.
+Therefore, the critical displacement for the pinning-to-slipping transition (accompanied by snapping) can be precisely predicted using this comparison.